dnsimple/dnsimple-support/content/articles/domain-transfer-pricing.md

 ---
+meta: Domain transfer price varies depenending on the TLD you want to transfer, and generally it includes 1 year of extension.
 title: Domain Transfer Pricing
 excerpt: Domain transfer price varies depenending on the TLD you want to transfer, and generally it includes 1 year of extension.
 categories: